martijndwars/docraptor/README.md

-# PHP Docrapter API
+# PHP DocRapter API

-A simple client for the Docraptor API, written in PHP5.
+A simple client for the [DocRaptor](https://docraptor.com) API, written in PHP5.

 ## Features

-* Convert PDF documents through the Docraptor API.
+* Convert HTML to PDF and HTML to Excel through the DocRaptor API.

 ## Requirements